RITA ALLEN FOUNDATION SCHOLARS AWARD IN PAIN

 *If extenuating circumstances slowed your tenure trajectory (e.g., home-schooling children during the COVID-19 pandemic, other caregiving responsibilities, etc.) please get in touch with the U.S. Association for the Study of Pain (USASP) directly about your circumstance at admin@usasp.org.
 The determination of your eligibility will be at the discretion of the Rita Allen Foundation and the Scholars Award in Pain Selection Committee.

-Applications are open through December 11, 2024.
+Applications for the 2025 Rita Allen Foundation Scholars Award in Pain are open through December 11, 2024.
 Completed applications must be submitted by 11:59 PM Eastern Time on December 11, 2024.

 More information about applying for this award, offered in partnership with USASP, including a link to the application portal and detailed application guidelines and instructions, can be found on the USASP website: https://www.usasp.org/rita-allen-award